 - Reduce migration and maintenance costs.
 You can leverage the Azure components to reproduce your on-premises apps of any complexity with little development efforts and get the architecture open for improvements.
-Check out the actual example, where we migrated a data analytics solution to Azure to reduce its maintenance costs.

 - Achieve high scalability and performance of your Azure-deployed apps.
 Azure features autoscaling and high-performance computing (Azure HPC) technologies to easily scale, increase the performance, and reduce resource consumption of your apps.

 Azure’s capabilities can completely satisfy the needs of SaaS and XaaS companies pursuing fast market entry and efficient content delivery by:

 - Global coverage and high availability.
 You gain access not only to Azure CDN but to the CDNs of Microsoft’s partners like Akamai and Verizon, which ensures low network and web latency for your users.

 - Minimized development costs and time.
 You can quickly set up a robust DevOps environment and CI/CD pipeline streamlining your development process and use ready-to-go services to compose your product instead of writing code.

 - High integration capabilities.
 Azure services seamlessly integrate with other Microsoft services (e.g., ones included in Microsoft 365 and Power Platform) and open-source data processing techs (for example, Apache Spark and Apache Hadoop data analytics engines).